 Built: 2002 – 2003

 Architect: Archetype Design Group Inc of Leawood, Kansas

 Contractor: Ebco Construction Group of Olathe, Kansas

 Description: The building faces southwest and is a three story concrete, stone and glass structure.
+The building is located on landscaped grounds on the north side of the center of the city.
 The southwest front has a projecting center section with canopy over the first story entrance and a high vertical window above with clock at the top.
 The lower part of the building is light colored stone.
 A cornice runs below the flat roof line.